larissalmaguiar/SUS-PLCP/README.md

 # SUS
 SUS is vector with the length of all shortest unique substring that begin in i.
-This algorithm has differents forms to construct it.
+In this algorithm there are, beyond the traditional way, other ways of building it.
 ## Build requirements

 An ANSI C Compiler (e.g. GNU GCC)